CubeAPM

 CubeAPM vs Splunk Observability Cloud

-Although powerful, Splunk Observability Cloud is expensive.
-Its host-based pricing can exceed $7,500/month for 100 hosts plus retention costs.
-CubeAPM delivers the same MELT coverage at a flat $0.15/GB, offers compliance-ready on-prem and BYOC deployments, and includes real-time support.
-For teams seeking scalability and affordability without vendor lock-in, CubeAPM is the stronger choice.
+Although powerful, Splunk Observability Cloud’s host-based pricing is expensive at scale, and retention costs are extra.
+CubeAPM delivers the same MELT coverage at a $0.15/GB pricing, offers compliance-ready on-prem and BYOC deployments, and includes real-time support.

 2. Dynatrace